massimilianogoi/Stockfish/Readme.md

 ## Terms of use

-Stockfish is free, and distributed under the **GNU General Public License version 3** (GPL v3).
+Stockfish Polyglot is free, and distributed under the **GNU General Public License version 3** (GPL v3).
 Essentially, this means that you are free to do almost exactly what you want with the program, including distributing it among your friends, making it available for download from your web site, selling